SEKOIA-IO/documentation/docs/xdr/features/collect/ingestion_methods/sekoiaio_docker_concentrator.md

 Docker logging system offers the flexibility to view events received on the container in real time with the command `docker logs <container_name>`.
 These logs are stored by default in `/var/lib/docker/containers/<container_uuid>/<container_uuid>-json.log`.
 To avoid the overload of disk space on your host, some options are specified. `max-size` specifies the maximum size of one file and `max-file` specifies the total number of files allowed.
 When the maximum number of files is reached, a log rotation is performed and the oldest file is deleted.

 !!!Note
-  Docker logging system has nothing to do with SEKOIA.IO or the buffer you want to set up on your concentrator.
+  Docker logging system is an independent solution from SEKOIA.IO IO or the buffer you want to set up on your concentrator.
 It is only used to view the last events on your concentrator.

 #### Environment variables
 ```yaml